 We are reader supported.
 If you buy through the links on our website, we may earn a small commission at no additional cost to you.
 Learn more.

-A spark plug may be one of the cheapest components of a car engine, but it is one of the most important parts which determines the overall performance of the car, including fuel efficiency and acceleration.
+A spark plug may be one of the cheapest components of a car engine, but it is one of the most important parts which determines the overall performance of the car, including fuel efficiency, horsepower, and acceleration.

 If you have been experiencing power loss and poor fuel economy lately, it might be the signs of a bad spark plug, and replacement would be necessary.
-Cleaning the spark plug electrodes will solve the problem temporarily, but it is better to change it if they are more than two years old.
+Cleaning the spark plug electrodes may improve the conditions, but it is better to change them if they are more than two years old.
 Carbon deposits and dust tend to accumulate at the electrodes over time.

-Choosing one of the best spark plugs, preferably an iridium spark plug, can avoid all these issues.
+Choosing one of the best spark plugs, preferably an iridium spark plug, can increase the horsepower as well as the mileage.
 We, just like all other mechanics, recommend iridium since they are long-lasting and provide better sparks than the nickel-alloy spark plugs.
-Platinum spark plugs too are also good, but not as good as iridium.
+Platinum spark plugs too are also good, but not as good as iridium ones.